How to use this site

 The Stress Methylome and Inherited Regulation

 Intergenerational transmission has been demonstrated directly.
 Trauma exposed parents show specific FKBP5 methylation patterns that appear again in their children, who display altered stress sensitivity despite never experiencing the original trauma (Yehuda et al., 2016).
-Stress therefore leaves a durable methylation imprint on glucocorticoid related genes, and that imprint is heritable.

 The key principle is that parental stress induces hypermethylation at regulatory restraint genes, particularly NR3C1, FKBP5, and HSD11B2.
 This does not silence these loci in the traditional sense.
-Instead it reduces glucocorticoid restraint and reallocates transcriptional priority toward excitatory pathways, increasing synthesis of NMDA, AMPA, and related glutamate receptor subunits through activity driven promoters.
-Over time this excitatory configuration becomes the parent’s operating baseline.
+Instead repeated glucocorticoid signaling weakens effective feedback regulation and shifts neural systems toward heightened excitatory responsiveness and weaker feedback restraint.

 Plants follow the same functional logic through their own genomic architecture.
 Chronic stress in the parent induces hypermethylation at growth associated regulatory loci, not as suppression but as a reallocation of transcriptional priority away from baseline growth and toward excitatory defense.
 This parallels the animal shift away from glucocorticoid restraint and toward NMDA and AMPA driven throughput.

-The Core of Autism is Transgenerational Hyperexcitability
+The Core of Autism is Intergenerational Hyperexcitation

 Autism represents the behavioral expression of a deeper excitability state set before birth by the stress methylome and endocrine regulators.
 Three recurring elements define this architecture.